We are thrilled that you came up with a breakthrough idea for a mobile application.

 7. Content Creation

-Content creation is another crucial factor.
+Content creation is another crucial factor to consider while writing mobile app development brief.
 You must ensure what all content will be available on your app and the source of the content.
 It could be audio, video, images, documents, etc.

 You need to decide whether the content will be generated in-house or the content curated by the users will be circulated.